mozilla/pkipolicy/rootstore/policy.md

 entities whose information is referenced in those certificates ('MITM certificates').
 Mozilla is under no obligation to explain the reasoning behind any inclusion decision.

-Before being included, CA operators MUST provide evidence that their CA certificates fully comply with the current Mozilla Root Store Requirements and Baseline Requirements, and have continually, from the time of CA private key creation, complied with the then-current Mozilla Root Store Policy and Baseline Requirements.
+Before being included, CA operators MUST provide evidence that their CA certificates fully comply with the current Mozilla Root Store Requirements and the S/MIME or TLS Baseline Requirements, and have continually, from the time of CA private key creation, complied with the then-current Mozilla Root Store Policy and the S/MIME or TLS Baseline Requirements, as applicable.

 To request that its certificate(s) be added to Mozilla's root store, a CA operator SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug]